 Unsensible — I don’t need to make sense to anyone else.

 Following fun and joy where ever it takes me.

-Slowing down.
 The other night I went to the theater in my beautiful golden, extremely high heel platforms.
-When I wear them, I feel totally blissed out, sassy, freakishly goddess-like, fun.
+I feel great when I wear them!
+Sassy, freakishly goddess-like, fun.
 AND, I have to walk super, super slow.
 Each step is a moving meditation.
-I linger as one toe leaves the ground and feel my hips swivel as my opposite foot catches me.
+I linger as one foot leaves the ground and feel my hips swivel as my opposite foot catches me.
 Delicious.
 I tug on my sweetie’s arm to go slower.
 Slower.
 Slower.
 As though I have all the time in the world and no place to get to.
 What luxury these shoes bestow upon me.
 My inner queen gets to come out to play.
-Slowing down like this almost feels naughty and giddy.
+Slowing down like this almost feels naughty, which in turn makes me giddy.

-And when my practices leads me to new levels of bliss and love and freedom, fear is never far behind.
-It seems to be equally tied to loss and big joy and excitement.
+When my practices leads me to new levels of bliss, love and freedom, fear is never far behind.
+(As bliss turns to a fear of losing this wonderful new feeling).

-I’ve been noticing this Technicolor magic (the crispness mentioned above) that happens when you lean into it.
-It’s also the guidance given by many teachers of Zen.
+I’ve been noticing this Technicolor magic that can happen when you lean into fear.
+It’s the guidance given by many teachers of Zen.
 Lean into fear (or whatever discomfort you may be feeling).
-This may not look like you, laughing your ass off, although it may, but more like clarity, peace, harmony.
+Life becomes more immediate, there is clarity, and often, can lead right back to that blissful feeling.